emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter3/lesson1.md

 Using our example above...

 - Our access modifier is `pub`, which means anyone can read this variable.
-In the future, we will see lots of other access modifiers, but lets stick with `pub` for the next few lessons just to make life easy.
+In the future, we will see lots of other access modifiers, but let's stick with `pub` for the next few lessons just to make life easy.
 - `let` means that this variable is a constant.
 If you've coded in other programming languages, a constant means that once we make this variable equal to something, we **cannot change it**.
 On the other hand, `var` means we can change it.
 - Our variable name is `greeting`
 - The type of our variable is a `String`.
-This means we can put stuff like "Hello", "Jacob is the best", "I love Jacob", stuff like that.
+This means we can put stuff like "Hello", "Jacob is the best", "I love Jacob", and stuff like that.

 Next, we put `self.greeting = "Hello, World!"` inside the `init()` function.
 Remember, the `init()` function is called when the contract is deployed, which only happens once. `self` is a keyword that means "the variable that is one layer above."
 In this case, `self.greeting` is referring to the `greeting` variable we declared right above it, and we set it equal to "Hello, World!"